About managed placements

-- As with all AdWords advertising, you'll compete with other advertisers to show your ads on placements you select.
+- As with all Google Ads, you'll compete with other advertisers to show your ads on placements you select.

 - If you choose popular sites or are just getting started with advertising on the Display Network, you may need higher bids to get impressions.
 You can always adjust your bids later.

 Why add managed placements

 Show your ads only on specific placements you choose